ZuhangZHANG/rmc-model/docs/source/chap5.md

 | DIESEL | 1%/yr | 4%/yr | 5%/yr |
 ```

 ### 5.3.2.
-Energy cost per 100 km
+Fuel efficiency

-The energy cost per 100 km measures the monetary value of energy consumed per 100 km driven.
+Vehicle fuel efficiency is measured by the monetary value of energy consumed per 100 km driven.
 For BEVs, it is the product of electricity consumption per 100 km and the electricity price; for gasoline/diesel vehicles (GASL/DIESEL), it is the product of fuel consumption per 100 km and the fuel price; for PHEVs, a comprehensive calculation is required.
 The formula is as follows:

 $$
 C_{p,k} (t)=EC_{p,k} (t)\cdot\alpha_{p,k}\cdot P_{p,k}^{\text{fuel}}(t)\tag{5-10}